tabishkhan72/AI-Powered-Finance-Management-Tool/README.md

 # AI Powered Finance Manager

 A simple personal finance app built with Streamlit.
 Upload a CSV of transactions and get automatic categorization, budgets, charts, and smart insights.
-Ask questions in natural language and export a cleaned CSV
+Ask questions in natural language and export a cleaned CSV.

 ## Features

-1. Upload a CSV with Date Description Amount
+1. Upload a CSV with Date Description Amount.
-2. Auto categorize spending and income using editable keyword rules
+2. Auto categorize spending and income using editable keyword rules.
-3. Dashboard cards for inflow outflow monthly spend and unique merchants
+3. Dashboard cards for inflow outflow monthly spend and unique merchants.
-4. Charts for spend by category and a monthly trend
+4. Charts for spend by category and a monthly trend.
-5. Budgets per category with status for the current month
+5. Budgets per category with status for the current month.
-6. Insights such as recurring subscriptions budget alerts and unusual spend
+6. Insights such as recurring subscriptions budget alerts and unusual spend.
-7. Ask free form questions such as How much did I spend on groceries last month
+7. Ask free form questions such as How much did I spend on groceries last month.
-8. Fix categories in a table and download a cleaned CSV
+8. Fix categories in a table and download a cleaned CSV.

 ## Quick start

-1. Ensure Python 3 dot 10 or newer is installed
+1. Ensure Python 3 dot 10 or newer is installed.
-2. Create and activate a virtual environment if you wish
+2. Create and activate a virtual environment if you wish.
-3. Install the libraries listed in requirements txt using your preferred package manager
+3. Install the libraries listed in requirements txt using your preferred package manager.
 4. Run the app

 ```bash
 streamlit run app.py
 ```

-5. Open the local URL that Streamlit prints
+5. Open the local URL that Streamlit prints.
-6. Use the sample CSV in the repo to try it out
+6. Use the sample CSV in the repo to try it out.

 ## CSV format